 Each of the parties is authorized to draw up an exchange contract, which is to be done no later than the next calendar day following the transaction.
 One can use either a standard contract form recommended by BUCE or a customized version.

 If one of the parties opts for a customized contract and the other party refuses to sign it, the parties are to use BUCE-recommended contract form that can be downloaded on BUCE website.
-The parties then sign the exchange contract with their EDS within three business days after the transaction date.
+The parties then sign the exchange contract with their EDS within three business days (five business days for agricultural products) after the transaction date.